 Partway through blending, you may have to pause to shake the blender to get out the air bubble and add a tablespoon of spring water (it depends on how many frozen ingredients you had to use).

 Later on, as you become accustomed to green smoothies – and if you’re feeling brave – you can experiment with including small amounts of the advanced ingredients such as cilantro, dandelion greens, and beet stems.
 But I suggest never having the advanced ingredients more than 3 days in a row.
-Please be careful and reverent in your approach, and I invite you to ask your doctor his or her opinion first.
+Please be careful in your approach, and I invite you to ask your doctor his or her opinion first.

 Another advanced strategy is to remove all fruit (except a bit of lime juice) from your smoothie.
 This lowers the fructose content and makes your shake even healthier (if you’re new to green smoothies, though, you will probably want the fruit, and then you can taper down gradually over time).

 This is also optional – I like to take a high quality, food-based calcium/magnesium supplement along with my green smoothie, as the calcium can bond to the less-advantageous oxalates (my understanding is that oxalic acid serves as a sort of natural self-defense mechanism found in plants to discourage insects from eating them as they are growing in the soil) that are in many raw vegetables and help it to decrease absorption of it by your body.

 My own detox smoothie regimen – a lifestyle diet for healthy changes – is fairly simple to follow.

 A freshly made green smoothie for breakfast, sometimes another for lunch (though the lunchtime smoothie has entirely different ingredients than the morning smoothie – I almost never repeat ingredients twice in one day) and for dinner: a “super salad.”

 On days when I workout hard – at the pumping iron at the gym or going for an outdoor run – I drink more tea throughout the day, plus have a raw foods frozen dessert in the evening.

 My favorite among these, is, of course, is the green smoothie.